Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices: Measuring the Tail Risks across Horizons: A Quantile Spectral Beta

-where $m_{t}$ and $r_{i,t}$ are two time series of strictly stationary random variables, $q_m(\tau)$ is a quantile function of $m_{t}$ for $\tau \in (0,1)$, and $I\{ A \}$ is indicator function of event $A$.
-The measure is given by the covariance between two indicator functions and can fully describe joint distribution of the pair of random variables $m$ and $r_i$.
-If distribution functions of the variables are continuous, the quantity is essentially difference between copula of pair $m$ and $r_i$ and independent copula, i.e., the following quantity $Pr \big\{ m_{t+k} \leq q_{m}(\tau), r_{i,t} \leq q_{m}(\tau) \big\} - \tau \tau_i$ where $\tau_i = F_{r_i} \{q_m(\tau)\}$ and $F_{r_i}$ is cdf of $r_i$.
-Thus, covariance between indicators measures additional information from the copula over independent copula about how likely is that the series are jointly less or equal to a given quantile of the variable $m$.
-It enables to flexibly measure both cross-sectional structure and time-series structure of the pair of random variables.
+$k \in \IZ$, and $I\{ A \}$ denotes the indicator function of event $A$.
+The measure is given by the covariance between two indicator functions and, together with $F_m$ and $F_r$, can fully describe the joint distribution of the pair of random variables $m_t$ and $r_{t}$, that is, provide a measure for their serial and cross-dependency structure.
+If the distribution functions of the variables are continuous, the quantity is essentially the difference between the copula of the pair $m_t$ and $r_{t}$ and the independent copula, i.e., $Pr \big\{ m_{t+k} \leq q_{m}(\tau_m), r_{t} \leq q_{r}(\tau_r) \big\} - \tau_m \tau_r$.
+Thus, covariance between indicators measures additional information from the copula over an independent copula about how likely it is that the series are jointly less than or equal to a given quantile of the variable $m_t$.
+It enables flexible measurement of both the cross-sectional structure and time-series structure of the pair of random variables.

-Note that the quantity introduced in Eq. \ref{eq:cov_alt} can be further generalized in the way that one can replace $q_m(\tau)$ by some general threshold values derived from distribution of a reference variable.
-Being below the threshold value corresponds to an inconvenient event for the investor and thus this measure of dependence adequately captures the corresponding risk.
-In our model, we set threshold values to be equal.
-In case the stochastic discount factor is linear in factors and we consider the market return as a risk factor, we further look at the dependence between asset returns and market returns $r_{m,t}$, and the threshold values are based on quantiles of market returns $q_m(\tau) = q_{r_m}(\tau)$.
-A market beta associated with the tail risk is then defined using quantity given in \ref{eq:cov_alt} for $k=0$ and normalized by variance of the indicator function of the market return